BalasaiTerli/contacts-App/contacts/README.md

 🟢 1. cd contacts
 🟢 3. npm start

-Then application will start if not """please reload""" the page
+Then application will start

+""""""""if application not working please reload the page while login or signup"""""""